NFL investigating allegation that Jameis Winston groped female Uber driver; QB says 'accusation is false'

 The driver, who declined to give her name, told BuzzFeed News that she picked Winston up at around 2 a.m. on March 13, 2016, in Scottsdale, Arizona.
 Winston asked her to stop at a drive-thru restaurant during the ride, and while in line, the driver said Winston reached over and "grabbed" her crotch for three to five seconds, only removing his hand when she said something.
 Winston was the only passenger in the car, the driver said.

 The driver told BuzzFeed News that she reported the incident to Uber at the time.
-An Uber spokesman told ESPN that the "behavior the driver reported is disturbing and wrong.
+An Uber spokesman told ESPN's Jenna Laine that the "behavior the driver reported is disturbing and wrong.
 The rider was permanently removed from the app shortly after we learned of the incident."

 Winston was in Arizona for Kurt Warner's annual "Ultimate Football Experience" event during the weekend that the incident allegedly occurred.
 Winston's representative, Russ Spielman, also denied the allegations in a statement to BuzzFeed News.